vortexlab-uclouvain/flups/README.md

 - `DUMP_DBG`: if specified, the solver will I/O fields using the HDF5 library.
 - `COMM_NONBLOCK`: if specified, the code will use the non-blocking communication pattern instead of the all to all version.
 - `PERF_VERBOSE`: requires an extensive I/O on the communication pattern used.
 For performance tuning and debugging purpose only.
-- `NDEBUG`: use this flag to remove various checks inside the library
+- `NDEBUG`: use this flag to bypass various checks inside the library
-- `PROF`: allow you to use the build-in profiler to have a detailed view of the timing in each part of the solve
+- `PROF`: allow you to use the build-in profiler to have a detailed view of the timing in each part of the solve.
+Make sure you have created a folder ```./prof``` next to your executable.
+- `REORDER_RANKS`: try to reorder the MPI ranks based on the precomputed communication graph, using call to MPI_Dist_graph.
+We recommend the use of this feature when the number of processes > 128 and the nodes are allocated exclusive for your application, especially on fully unbounded domains.
+- `HAVE_METIS`: in combination with REORDER_RANKS, use METIS instead of MPI_Dist_graph to partition the call graph based on the allocated ressources

 :warning: You may also change the memory alignement and the FFTW planner flag in the `flups.h` file.